 *Schwartz sent me the chilli flakes featured for review, but all views and words are my own.*

-Probably one of the first vegan meals anyone thinks of is vegan chilli and for a long while this was usually the standard option when eating out as a vegan, if there was an option on a menu at all!
+Probably one of the first vegan dinner recipes anyone thinks of is vegan chilli and for a long while this was usually the standard option when eating out as a vegan, if there was an option on a menu at all!

 Of course there are numerous vegan meals out there nowadays and restaurants are beginning to offer entire vegan meals, but before this plant-based revolution kicked in over the past few years, the prime vegan option was pretty much just a vegan chilli.
 Or a side salad and chips!